ServiceNowNextExperience/photobooth-core/README.md

 To open you may use App Engine Studio > Photobooth Core

-**Pro Tip** Be sure to "Pull from repository" each time you start dev and it will make your life easier.
+**PRO TIP** Be sure to "Pull from repository" each time you start dev and it will make your life easier and you won't be having to stash all your changes everytime I modify this readme before checking in.

 ## Used By